karamisa/Mr.-BitCoin---Vue/README.md

 ## SUMMARY
-This app was built after 2 days of getting familiar with view.
+This app was built after 2 days of getting familiar with Vue.
 It is a simple CRUDL App that can track contacts and user balances.
 Over the course of 3 days I progressively integrated more features that come with Vue.
 Additionally, I decided to learn tailwind, and use it into the project.

 ## Included Features: